- Directed By: Ash Brannon

-Rock Dog was majority financed by China-based Huayi Brothers and Mandoo Pictures for $60 million, which is the largest price-tag for an animated pic backed from Chinese capital.
+The budget for Rock Dog was $60 million and it was majority financed by China-based Huayi Brothers and Mandoo Pictures and it had the largest price-tag for an animated pic backed from Chinese capital.
 Rock Dog was intended for a global audience, unlike the majority of the animated fare from China which rarely receives theatrical distribution in most markets and it marked the first production to be outsourced to the US.
 ReelFX (based in both Texas and California) was tapped to handle animation and Ash Brannon (Surf’s Up) was hired to direct.

 Huayi Brothers handled distribution in China and it has been reported that Rock Dog was the victim of corporate duplicity from the largest theater chain Wanda.
 Huayi hired one of Wanda’s top executives Jerry Ye and as retaliation, Wanda limited the amount of screens and prime showtimes allotted to Rock Dog.
 It’s uncertain how much damage that actually caused the picture, if any, as another animated movie Big Fish & Begonia opened the same day and was a huge success.
 Rock Dog completely flopped in its home release, with just $5.6 million at the box office.